FRRouting/frr/doc/user/ospf_fundamentals.rst

 Summary LSAs
 ^^^^^^^^^^^^

-Summary LSAs are created by @acronym{ABR}s to summarise the destinations available within one area to other areas.
-These LSAs may describe IP networks, potentially in aggregated form, or @acronym{ASBR} routers.
+Summary LSAs are created by :abbr:`ABR`s to summarise the destinations available within one area to other areas.
+These LSAs may describe IP networks, potentially in aggregated form, or :abbr:`ASBR` routers.

 .. _OSPF_Flooding: